aeriaframework/docs/aeria/security.md

 # Security

+Aeria provides native mechanisms to avoid common security flaws.
+For a list of flaws that are covered, see [this README](https://github.com/aeria-org/aeria/tree/master/packages/security).

 ## Discrimination strategies

 There are two strategies for limiting the rate with which the user can request a resource, `'tenant'` and `'ip'`.
 The `'tenant'` strategy will account requests made by the signed in user, while `'ip'` will use the user's IP address for this purpose.